 Since at least Aristotle Political Scientists have sought to answer the question of what the best form of government is.
 Today we are still grappling with that question.
-Some scholars would answer that we have already attained it in the form of liberal democracy, while others would object that the environmental crisis and the problems that gave rise to the "Occupy" movement in 2010 demonstrate that liberal democracy as it currently exists is not up to the challenges of the twenty-first century.
+Some scholars would say that we have already attained it in the form of liberal democracy, while others would argue that the environmental crisis and the problems that gave rise to the "Occupy" and Tea Party movements in 2009 demonstrate that liberal democracy as it currently exists is not up to the challenges of the twenty-first century.
 Whatever one's views about that the claim that we have arrived at "the end of politics", as a practical matter whether we will reject liberal democracy in favor of something radically different or simply reform it for a new age, as has been done in the past, can only be determined through politics.

 Political Science Department